 “How you coach and the effect it has on you and your Coachee, matters.”

-My philosophy for Coaching Supervision is to provide you with an enriching experience, enhancing your approach and the effectiveness of your coaching practice.
+My passion for Peer Coaching Supervision is to provide you with an enriching experience, enhancing your approach and the effectiveness of your coaching practice.

-I’m specifically focused on turning adversity into advantage, meaning: To help you to make sense and turn around that what doesn’t work for you.
+I’m specifically focused on helping you make sense and turn around, what doesn’t work for you.

 What does a Coaching Supervision program look like?